vaporz/turbo/backlog.md

 generate fieldmapping with plugin
 2, Unit test, performance test(vs wheels), test test test.
 4, Better documentation.
+中文文档！
+how to use git tag? how to release a new version?

+simplify template
 1, What is a Go-style framework?
 3, Logging: log level, log configuration, there should be some nice tools.
 5, Learn from and integrate with other open source projects, such as go-kit, go-micro, etc.